paullouisageneau/libdatachannel/README.md

 ## Compatibility

 This implementation has been tested to be compatible with Firefox and Chromium.
-It supports Multicast DNS candidates resolution provided the operating system also supports it.
+It supports IPv6 and Multicast DNS candidates resolution provided the operating system also supports it.

 ## Dependencies